nhan0504/El-Pollo-Loco/README.md

   SESSION_SECRET=super_secret_string

-  REQUEST_ORIGIN_URL=http://localhost:3001
+  //Change this if the frontend is running on a different url REQUEST_ORIGIN_URL=http://localhost:3001

+  //For testing purpose
+  TESTUSER=<your account username>
+  TESTPASS=<your account password>
 ```
 Note that the first four fields will have to be filled with private information.
 In the `/frontend` directory, make sure that the contents of `next.config.mjs` are
 ```
 /** @type {import('next').NextConfig} */
 const nextConfig = {
   env: {
+    //Change this if backend is running on a different port
     BACKEND_URL: 'http://localhost:3000',
   },
 };